-Ventura County has yet to put in place any county ordinances that pertain to dangerous dogs.
-However, there are several laws relating to dog licensing and maintenance that apply to responsible dog ownership.
-These laws are all covered under Chapter 4 of Division 4 under the county’s code.
+Ventura County has yet to place any county ordinances pertaining to dangerous dogs.
+However, several laws relating to dog licensing and maintenance apply to responsible dog ownership.
+These laws are covered under Chapter 4 of Division 4 under the county’s code.

-If you have been injured by a dangerous dog in Ventura County, contact Bisnar Chase on (800) 561-4887 for a free consultation now.
+If a dangerous dog in Ventura County has injured you, contact our experienced dog bite attorneys at (800) 561-4887 for a free consultation.

 4411 License Tag Requirements